What are the SEO best practices for the year 2020?

-SEO best practices 2016 are numerous, but can be divided into 5 categories:
+SEO best practices for 2020 SEO management are numerous, but can be divided into five categories:

 - Multichannel & hybrid marketing

 - Optimizing site-wide

 The impact and influence of a brand’s online presence cannot be underestimated.
 Seventy-two percent of millennials say that they conduct online research before they go shopping in person.
 For those buying directly through websites, online spending in the US alone is expected to exceed $420 billion by 2020 according to Statista, up from just $231 billion in 2012.
 On the B2B side, approximately 94 percent of buyers said that they conduct online research before making a purchase.
 Regardless of whether you are in the B2B or B2C sector, it is clear that having a strong online presence is necessary for a brand to grow.

 Despite the clear directive that all brands should be investing in SEO and content marketing, many organizations are left stranded as the algorithms continue to change at lightning speed, forcing changes in SEO best practices as well.
 Just in the past year we have seen changes in the SERP layout and the growth in the popularity and use of AMP pages.
 Google has also been experimenting with the titles and meta descriptions on the SERPs, offering some sites extra space, but this has yet to be rolled out universally.
 For brands to thrive in this environment, they must be able to adopt the latest industry advice.
 Understanding SEO best practices can help brands build a strong site as we prepare to finish up this year and head into the next.

 Emphasis on multi-channel integrated marketing and hybrid marketers